CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/Share_Dataset_Instruction_Page.md

 			path = projects/<new_dataset_name>
 			url = https://github.com/<username>/<new_dataset_name>.git
   		```
-   		*note: ensure that there is no empty lines at the end of the `.gitmodules` file otherwise it will not pass the format-checking tests of your PR.
+   		*note: ensure that there is an empty line at the end of the `.gitmodules` file otherwise it will not pass the format-checking tests of your PR.

   - a link to the latest commit of the <new_dataset_name> GitHub repository